 - Target has agreed to pay $10 million to settle a class-action lawsuit stemming from a massive data breach that compromised the information of up to 40 million shoppers during the 2013 holiday season.
 Target will pay affected shoppers up to $10,000 each in damages.

 - Facebook, one of the most popular social networks in Russia, reported that content restriction requests from the Russian government increased nearly two-fold during the second half of 2014.
 In a new installment of their Global Government Requests Report, spanning a period from July 2014 to December 2014, Facebook reported only two government requests for user account data in Russia, and said it did not fulfill any of them.
 In contrast, Facebook received no government requests for Russian users’ data during the first half of 2014.

 - FCC Chairman Tom Wheeler’s new net neutrality rules are now facing yet another investigation by the FCC’s Inspector General David Hunt, who is also looking into whether the Obama administration improperly influenced the agency’s development of the net neutrality rules, according to reports.

 - APT Rocket Kitten, who may have ties to Iran has breached the systems of several organizations in Israel and Europe.
-Rocket Kitten conducted two campaigns: GHOLE Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. distribution, and operation “Woolen-GoldFish,” which indicates a state-sponsored campaign.
+Rocket Kitten conducted two campaigns: GHOLE Malware: Software that is intended to damage or disable computers and computer systems. distribution, and operation “Woolen-GoldFish,” which indicates a state-sponsored campaign.
 The threat group is “particularly interested in the defense industry, government entities, the IT sector, and academic organizations.”
 The attack vector reported is spear-phishing.